MajorMilk/Discord-Music-Bot-With-Open-AI-Integration/README.md

 The Queue isnt a queue, its a List. it makes it easier to modify it and use LINQ statements without casting.
 It simply does while(queue.Count > 0) with a custom implemented DeQueue function.

+Heres a list of all commands

+                !DALLE - 'prompt' - Returns an image based off the given prompt

+                !Davinci 'prompt' - AI wisdom from Davinciv3

+                !GPT 'prompt' - AI Wisdom from chat gpt (remembers message history)

+                !ClearGPT - Clears your message history with ChatGPT

+                /ping, ping the bot.

+                /time - Gives the time

+                !play youtubelink plays a song from youtube

+                !search 'random message' will search youtube and return the top result

+                !playsearch plays the last search

+                !skip - skips the current song

+                !leave - if theres a bug, use this to reset your session.

+                !queue / !Q - Shows the queue

+                !clearQ / !clearqueue - clears the queue

+                !remove n - n is a number, removes a song from the queue

+                !swap n1 n2 - Swaps two songs position in the queue